joergen7/cre/README.md

 The type specifications we make here are rather for documentation than for anything else.
 We give them anyway because they give us a feeling for what the abstract syntax we defined for the reduction semantics has to do with Erlang terms.

-The syntax of expressions is made up of Booleans and tuples forming the Erlang representation of abstract syntax trees for our zero-order logic.
+The syntax of expressions is made up of Booleans and tuples.
 ```erlang
 -type e() :: boolean()
            | {'not', e()}